As I walk to the water

 Papi looked out and smiled at the water,

-As a woman, I watch as the tide comes in
+As a woman, I watch as the tides come in

 and wonder if I have never loved the water as an adult

-because it reminds of a time that is long gone.
+because it reminds me of a time that is long gone.

 As I take a deep breath,